319th Security Forces Squadron military working dog retires to a civilian couch

 |0

-This work, 319th Security Forces Squadron military working dog retires to a civilian couch [Image 7 of 7], by A1C Raisa Christie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 319th Security Forces Squadron military working dog retires to a civilian couch, by A1C Raisa Christie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-319th Security Forces Squadron military working dog retires to a civilian couch

 LEAVE A COMMENT